Murmansk Coat of Arms

 etc. I don't like what they stand for, but I like the way they look.
 One reason for that is probably that you can take excellent photos of them, and I like to take photos.

 In the years prior to the fall of the Soviet Union people in the communist world were to be constantly reminded of how great a system communism is and so on.
 Therefore every town had a Lenin statue, there were always a few streets in each town named after Lenin and Karl Marx, statues of war heroes dotted the cities and on city walls you could find plaques conmemorating communist leaders or a visit by Lenin or something.
 The symbol of hammer and sickle

 was to be found everywhere.
 Sometimes even entire cities were named after a former leader, like Karl-Marx-Stadt, Stalingrad and Leningrad.

 This was going on not only in the Soviet Union.
 The situation was similar in all of the Eastern Bloc.
-When the communist system eventually collapsed in the late 80-ies and early 90-ies there were different ways to deal with these communist symbols and statues
+When the communist system eventually collapsed in the late 80-ies and early 90-ies there were different ways to deal with these communist symbols and statues and everything else.

 Plaque with Lenin picture